sns-defi/sns-defi.github.io/submission.md

   <li>Blockchain economics;</li>
   <li>Interaction between regulatory authorities, cryptocurrencies, and stablecoins.</li>
 </ul>
+<p> The workshop does not have formal proceedings.
+Therefore, submissions of papers that have already been published or are under review elsewhere are welcome.

-<p> All submissions will undergo peer review by the Scientific Committee.
+  All submissions will undergo peer review by the Scientific Committee.
 At least one author of accepted papers must register.</p>

 <p> Please submit your work via the conference email: <a href="mailto:sns.defi@gmail.com">sns.defi@gmail.com</a>